London

 April 2019 — Descending into the tiled corridors of Charing Cross Station, this curved passageway reflects the classic utilitarian design of the London Underground’s mid-20th-century refurbishments.
 The white-tiled walls, stainless-steel handrails, and fluorescent lighting form a distinctly familiar aesthetic across the network, guiding travelers toward the Northern and Bakerloo lines.
 Once part of the original terminus for trains entering central London, Charing Cross remains a vital interchange linking rail and Tube services near Trafalgar Square—its passages echoing the constant rhythm of London commuters.

-London Eye Over St. James’s Park Lake
+London Eye and St. James’s Park Lake, Westminster

-London Eye Over St. James’s Park Lake
+London Eye and St. James’s Park Lake, Westminster

 April 2019 — The London Eye rises beyond the tree canopy of St. James’s Park, one of London’s oldest Royal Parks, originally laid out by King Henry VIII in the 16th century and redesigned in the 1820s by John Nash.
 The park’s lake, seen here with its central fountain, was part of the early landscaping that linked Buckingham Palace and Whitehall.
 Today, it remains a sanctuary for birds and waterfowl in the heart of Westminster, offering a striking juxtaposition between the park’s pastoral calm and the modern skyline crowned by the Ferris wheel completed in 1999.